Best turntable speakers 2026: top options for your record player

 The best active speakers

-The Award-winning KEF LSX II is a stylish streaming system that comes with none of the baggage and boxes a separates set-up brings.
+The Award-winning KEF LSX II is a stylish streaming system that comes with none of the baggage and multiple boxes that a separates set-up brings.
 Comprising a network streamer, a Bluetooth receiver and an amplifier all built into a pair of stereo speakers, the LSX II is a great option for those looking for convenience and musicality in two compact boxes.
 Nothing else really comes close at this level.

 If you’re used to hi-fi kit coming in black, silver and various different wood finishes, the options KEF offers with the LSX II will come as a pleasant surprise.
 You can choose Carbon Black or Mineral White, but the Olive Green, Cobalt Blue and Lava Red are all rather fetching.